 I watched Fire and Ice this past weekend.
 I thought I’d seen it before but I remembered nothing except the two seconds in the climax where the guy with the ax kills the evil wizard.
 Possibly my older brother rented it at some point in the 90s and I saw it then?

 Anyway, it’s not very good, especially when considered with modern sensibilities.
-It’s about Conan-like mighty-thewed heroes fighting against the conquering hordes of an evil wizard, but honestly, the plot feels like an excuse to animate several disconnected Frank Frazetta sketches and paintings – Death Dealer on a horse, the one where a warlord sits on a throne while a chick in a bikini and a jaguar lie at his feet, the one where Conan leaps into battle roaring in defiance as he raises his weapons defiantly over his head.
+It’s about Conan-like mighty-thewed heroes fighting against the conquering hordes of an evil wizard, but honestly, the plot feels like an excuse to animate several disconnected Frank Frazetta sketches and paintings – Death Dealer on a horse, the one where a warlord sits on a throne while a chick in a bikini and a jaguar lie at his feet, the one where Conan leaps into battle roaring in defiance as he brandishes his weapons over his head.

 Animation-wise, the movie is fine.
 It uses that Ralph Bakshi rotoscoping technique so if you find it off-putting, I do not recommend watching this.
 And speaking of Frank Frazetta, I hope you like his fixation on scantily-clad thicc women and equally scantily-clad large-muscled men.
 Actually, I hope you really like scantily-clad large-muscled men since I reckon 90 percent of the camera’s gaze is lovingly focused on their powerful bodies in action.
 But that 10 percent focused on scantily-clad thicc women is, uh, pretty misogynistic.
 If you’re not clear on what “male gaze” means I would suggest watching all the scenes with female characters in this movie.
 Thighs, asses, nipples poking through bikini tops – the gaze of the unseen male watcher savagely wanking behind the camera is suffocatingly present.

 In fact, aesthetically and politically, Fire and Ice reminds me of 300.
 I remember walking out after the end of 300 and remarking, “Boy, that was a really fascist movie”.
 Both movies are about perfect Aryan specimens defending their proud and noble people against hordes of dark-skinned degenerates.
-Women exist to be leered at but not have sex with while evil men exist to be killed and to be tempted to have sex with thanks to strong homoerotic undertones.
+Women exist to be leered at but not have sex with while evil men exist to be killed and to be tempted into having sex with thanks to strong homoerotic undertones.
 It’s really hard for me to imagine how you could make a Nazi sword and sorcery film without essentially making this movie.

 Anyway, the movie is an interesting look at what was considered politically acceptable to depict forty years ago.